-Cash reserve ratio (CRR) is the percentage of a bank’s total deposits that it needs to maintain as liquid cash.
-This is an RBI requirement, and the cash reserve is kept with the RBI.
+CRR or Cash Reserve Ratio, is the percentage of a bank’s total deposits that it needs to maintain as liquid cash.
+This is an RBI requirement, and the cash reserve is with the RBI.
 A bank does not earn interest on this liquid cash maintained with the RBI and neither can it use this for investing and lending purposes.

-Consider that the CRR is 4%.
-If so, banks must keep aside Rs.
-4 every time their deposits raise by Rs.
+Considering that the CRR is 4.5%, then banks must keep aside Rs.
+4.5 every time their deposits raise by Rs.
 100. The equation is very simple, but the implications of CRR on the economy at large are many.
-In more technical terms, here, the liquid cash that scheduled banks need to maintain with the RBI on a fortnightly basis must not fall short of 4% of the total Net Demand and Time Liabilities (NDTL) that the bank holds.
+In technical terms, the scheduled banks must ensure that their liquid cash held with the RBI on a bi-weekly basis does not dip below 4.5% of their total Net Demand and Time Liabilities (NDTL).

-This figure of 4% may change and vary.
-In the past, CRR used to range between 3% and 20%.
-However, today, there is no upper and lower limit on the CRR for scheduled banks.
-To understand the concept of CRR clearly, consider this example: if a bank has net demand and time deposits worth Rs.
-10,00,000 and the CRR is 8%, it will have to keep Rs.
+This figure of 4.5% may change and vary.
+To understand the concept of CRR clearly, consider this example.
+If a bank has net demand and time deposits worth Rs.
+10,00,000, and the CRR is 8%, it will have to keep Rs.
 8,00,000 with the RBI in the form of liquid cash.

 What is the current CRR rate?

 The CRR is among the important components of the RBI’s monetary policy.
 As of 2023, the CRR rate is 4.5%, which has been effective since May 21, 2022.